Losant/losant-mqtt-arduino/README.md

 ## Dependencies

-The Losant Arduino SDK depends on [ArduinoJson](https://github.com/bblanchon/ArduinoJson) and [PubSubClient](https://github.com/knolleary/pubsubclient).
-These libraries must be installed before using the Losant SDK.
+The Losant Arduino MQTT client depends on [ArduinoJson](https://github.com/bblanchon/ArduinoJson) and [PubSubClient](https://github.com/knolleary/pubsubclient).
+These libraries must be installed before using the Losant MQTT client.
 Please refer to their documentation for specific installation instructions.

 ## Example

-Below is a basic example of using the Losant Arduino SDK.
-For specific examples for various boards, please refer to the [`examples`](https://github.com/Losant/losant-sdk-arduino/tree/master/examples) folder.
+Below is a basic example of using the Losant Arduino MQTT client.
+For specific examples for various boards, please refer to the [`examples`](https://github.com/Losant/losant-mqtt-arduino/tree/master/examples) folder.

 ```arduino
 #include <WiFi101.h>